One of my biggest problems has to do with procrastination, I just have a tendency to put things off in the moment and do something else too often.

 For me, this is going to help me get things done which I know need to be done and to eliminate the need for distractions to continue filling my mind with troubling thoughts.

 Anyone else can use the same motivations and reassure themselves that the only difficult part is to get yourself started.
-Afterward, you get better at doing each thing and it’s when any rewards you set up will happen.
+Afterwards, you get better at doing each thing and it’s when any rewards you set up will happen.

 So make trade-offs that will keep you going forward and if you have less time do fewer priorities.
 But make sure you do something and keep doing it daily so that you eventually get to see results and that will build your confidence to do other things later on.